Duke, Dominion cancel contested Atlantic Coast Pipeline

 “This announcement reflects the increasing legal uncertainty that overhangs large-scale energy and industrial infrastructure development in the United States.
 Until these issues are resolved, the ability to satisfy the country’s energy needs will be significantly challenged,” Dominion CEO Tom Farrell and Duke CEO Lynn Good said in a joint statement.

-The project announced in 2014 has drawn fierce opposition from a coalition of landowners, activists and environmental advocates, who said it would damage pristine landscapes.
-They also questioned whether there was sufficient need for the gas it would carry.
+The project announced in 2014 has drawn fierce opposition from a coalition of landowners, activists and environmental advocates, who said it would damage pristine landscapes and harm wildlife.
+They also questioned whether there was sufficient need for the gas it would carry and said it would further encourage the use of a fossil fuel at a time when climate change makes a shift to renewable energy imperative.

 Legal challenges brought by environmental groups prompted the dismissal or suspension of numerous permits and led to an extended delay in construction.
 The project was years behind schedule and the anticipated cost had ballooned from the original estimate of $4.5 billion to $5 billion.